 Big mistake!
 All too often we hear from job seekers complaints about poor work environments, difficult managers, low staff morale and high turnover leading to increasing work levels for the rest of the team.
-You don’t want to be losing your good employees that you took so long to find due to poor workplace culture or worse still develop a name in the industry for having a bad workplace culture, making it difficult to attract top talent to your business.
+You don’t want to be losing your good employees that you took so long to find to other jobs in travel or hotel jobs due to poor workplace culture or worse still develop a name in the industry for having a bad workplace culture, making it difficult to attract top talent to your business.

 What factors contribute to positive organisational culture?
 Whether you have a large or small team with some simple changes you too can improve your staff moral in a few simple steps.

 First and foremost keep the communication open.
 Check in with your team individually on a regular basis.
 Ask for feedback – good or bad – constructive criticism can only benefit your organisation as a whole.
 Keep an open door policy where your staff feel they can approach you (or a team leader) with concerns or ideas about the business.

 Even if you have the best job on the planet, it is always nice to hear you are doing a good job or that your hard work is appreciated and has not gone unnoticed.
 Compliment your team give credit where credit is due.
 Positive reinforcement goes a long way and is a great way to improve company culture!

 To create a harmonious office environment it is important that the team support and help each other and that tasks are distributed evenly.
 In a competitive environment this can sometimes be difficult to achieve.
 Take a look at the structure of your organisation, is it conducive to creating team cohesion?

 Let’s face it, everyone loves a reward for a job well done!
 Think about implementing an incentive program to reward high achievers or a job well done.